nf-core/vipr/docs/output.md

 # nf-core/vipr

-nf-core/vipr is a pipeline for viral amplicon analysis and intrahost / low-frequency variant calling.
 This document describes the output produced by the pipeline.
-Results will appear in the directory specified with the `--outdir` parameter (by default `results`).
+Results will appear in the directory specified with the `--outdir` parameter (default: `results`).
 Each sample has its own subdirectory.
 The structure of a sample subdirectory is described in the following.

 ## Read Data